JJNod88/PP1_html_css/README.md

 UX
-For headers i used the same style and formatting
+For headers i used the same style and formatting. for sign up and home page, same size first section & image

 ## Testing